TheHeartstriker/Portfolio/Portfolio/src/views/scriptorium/articles/flowFields/flow.md

 }
 ```

-This return's the color we set a single time for each curve.
-The idea is we give it a orginal color value inside `colorValues` like pure red then give it the max possible and min possilbe range.
-And have it normalize the distance compared to the max.
-For example between 0 and 1000 our normal
+This returns the color we set a single time for each curve.
+The idea is we give it an original color value inside `colorValues`, like pure red, then give it the max possible and min possible range, and have it normalize the distance compared to the max.
+For example, between 0 and 1000, our normal would be 0.4 at 400.
+Using that normal, we can decrease the original lightness, which is `adjustedLightness`.
-would be 0.4 at 400.
-Using that normal we can decrease orginal lightnightness which is `adjustedLightness`.
-For some extra control I also added `intensity` which decrease our normal value say we use the default 0.5 for `intensity` and our normal is again equal to 0.4 we preform 0.4 \* 0.5 halfing
-our normal which in turn decrease our lightness.
+For some extra control, I also added `intensity`, which decreases our normal value.
+Say we use the default 0.5 for `intensity` and our normal is again equal to 0.4; we perform 0.4 \* 0.5, halving our normal, which in turn decreases our lightness.

 ## Variations

-Now before this get's any longer I want to show you some variation's!
-Bellow I gave every cell a color based on it's possition collumn wise spliting it into 5 section's each holding a differnt color in the cell.
-Then in `drawCurve` I would slowly alter each stroke ocording to what the cell's color bellow it is.
+Now before this gets any longer, I want to show you some variations!
+Below, I gave every cell a color based on its position, column wise, splitting it into 5 sections, each holding a different color in the cell.
+Then in `drawCurve`, I would slowly alter each stroke according to what the cell's color below it is.
-Which if given gold and red's look's like so.
+Which, if given gold and reds, looks like so.

 ![Image description](/scriptorium/flowArticle/ColoredFlow.png)

 And here is a live look.
-Here I went back to using `lengthColorPick` but made it a loop so we slowly see the image being created
+Here I went back to using `lengthColorPick` but made it a loop so we slowly see the image being created.

-Everything shown here only scratches the surface of flow field's so if you want to go further or just want some more resource's here are some links!
+Everything shown here only scratches the surface of flow fields, so if you want to go further or just want some more resources, here are some links!

 - [Great showcase type artilce](https://www.tylerxhobbs.com/words/flow-fields)
 - [Video type tutorial](https://www.youtube.com/watch?v=_HGh0tfMx7Q)